antivenom03/magnus-archives/Statements/Mag1 - Angler fish.md

 The result was unenlightening.
 There were no marks, no bloodstains, nothing to indicate that the swaying figure had ever been there at all.
 The only thing I did find was an unsmoked Marlboro Red cigarette, lying just below the burned out light fixture.
 Beyond that, I didn’t really know what to do.

-I did as much research as I could on the place, but couldn’t find anyone who’d had any experience similar to mine, and there didn’t seem to be any folklore or urban legends I could find out about [[Old Fishmarket Close, Edinburgh|Old Fishmarket Close]].
+I did as much research as I could on the place, but couldn’t find anyone who’d had any experience similar to mine, and there didn’t seem to be any folklore or urban legends I could find out about Old Fishmarket Close.

 The few friends I told about what happened just assumed I’d been accosted by some stranger and the alcohol had made it seem much weirder than it was.
 I tried to explain that I’ve never had hallucinations while drunk, and that there was no way this guy had just been a normal person, but they always gave me one of those looks, halfway between pity and concern, and I’d shut up.